2022 Transformation Competition

 - why the approach is expected to lead to real change.

-Funded proposals must have the potential for high reward to be transformative, High Reward is defined as the potential to create a significant and real change or impact.
+To be transformative, funded proposals must have the potential for high reward.
+High reward is defined as the potential to create a significant and real change or impact.
 Applications must explain the anticipated change or impact that is likely to result and its significance.
 Proposals must also outline the major short-, medium- and long-term changes that are expected, the likelihood of their achievement, and who (or what) will be affected by the changes.

 Feasibility covers the plan and the ability to execute the activities.
 It considers elements such as: